Correspondents

 - Dates: 19 September 1781 – ?

 - Biography: Mary Johanna Jackson was born in 1781 to Caterina Clarke and John Jackson.
 She had two sisters, Katherine and Fanny.
-Jackson wrote to Mary Hamilton about her social engagements, the health of her Aunt Anna Maria Clarke and about an incident that Jackson was involved in.
-The incident concerned Jackson keeping Bishop Horseley company one night after the death of his wife, which invited a lot of gossip.
+Jackson wrote to Mary Hamilton about her social engagements, the health of her aunt, Anna Maria Clarke, and about an incident in which Jackson kept Bishop Horseley company one night after the death of his wife, which invited a lot of gossip.
 Hamilton spoke to Jackson about it, hoping to advise her, as she cared for her greatly due to her love for Jackson’s mother.

 - Project ID: MJ